-Woman librarian devotes life to caring for wheelchair-bound tyrannical father after being stood up at altar.
-She fantasizes his death and finds joy only with her pet monkey.
-Monkey disappears and a shocking past is revealed.
+A librarian devotes her life to caring for her wheelchair-bound tyrannical father after being stood up at the altar.
+She fantasizes about causing deaths of the men who most wronged her and finds joy only with her pet monkey.
+Her monkey disappears and a shocking past is revealed.
 Written by

 Bill Smith <email@example.com>